lugu/qiloop/README.md

 -   cancel: client support only (see motion example)

--   transport: TCP, TLS, UNIX socket and QUIC (experimental)
+-   transport: TCP, TLS, UNIX socket

 -   authentication: read the credentials from `$HOME/.qiloop-auth.conf`